arbyste/jp-mining-note/docs/docs/alternatives.md

 ??? quote "Description from the author"

-    This is my anki card format it is based in the Gruvbox color scheme ({{ link("https://github.com/morhetz/gruvbox") }}) and changes dynamically with your Anki theme, you will need this handlebars in yomichan for it to work: {{ link("https://pastebin.com/KSjbwrHk") }} (It is a modified version of the one in animecards, the only thing it changes is the color of the pitch pattern so it changes dynamically with the Anki theme) although if you're going to use the dark theme and you already have the animecards handlebars is not neccessary to download it although I still recommend it.
+    This is my anki card format it is based in the Gruvbox color scheme ({{ link("https://github.com/morhetz/gruvbox") }}) and changes dynamically with your Anki theme, you will need this handlebars in Yomitan for it to work: {{ link("https://pastebin.com/KSjbwrHk") }} (It is a modified version of the one in animecards, the only thing it changes is the color of the pitch pattern so it changes dynamically with the Anki theme) although if you're going to use the dark theme and you already have the animecards handlebars is not neccessary to download it although I still recommend it.

     You can change between vocab card, sentence card, vocab audio card, and sentence audio card.